7Block Labs

 What Are NFT Royalties?

-NFT royalties are predefined percentages of secondary sale proceeds automatically paid to the original creator or rights holder when an NFT changes hands.
-These royalties incentivize creators and foster sustainable ecosystems.
+NFT royalties are set percentages of the money made from secondary sales that automatically go to the original creator or rights holder whenever an NFT is sold again.
+These royalties not only reward creators for their work but also help build sustainable ecosystems.

 Why Enforcement Matters